Loading...

 Choose Whole Grain Bread

-Use a thinner layer of peanut butter to reduce the total carbohydrate and sugar intake.
+Consider spreading a thinner layer of peanut butter or using a smaller slice of bread to decrease the overall carbohydrate load.

 Stay Hydrated